AML obligations for Swiss marketplaces: Are you a financial intermediary?

 Does the accessory exception apply to my marketplace?

-The ancillary exemption applies when the payment service is a subordinate ancillary service to your main activity.
-As an indication, FINMA cites a gross revenue share of no more than 10% from payment services activity.
+The accessory exception applies if the payment service is a subordinate ancillary service to your main activity.
+As an indication, FINMA specifies a gross revenue share of at most 10% from the payment service activity.

 View detailed response